openmobilityfoundation/curb-data-specification/curbs/README.md

 | `time_of_day_end` | "HH:MM" string | Optional | The 24-hour local time that this Time Span stops applying.
 This is not inclusive, so for instance if `time_of_day_end` is `"17:00"`, this Time Span goes up to 5PM but does not include it.
 If unspecified, this Time Span ends at midnight. |
 | `designated_period` | String | Optional | A string representing an arbitrarily-named, externally-defined period of time.
 Any values MAY be specified but the following known values SHOULD be used when possible: <ul><li>`snow emergency`</li><li>`holidays`</li><li>`school days`</li><li>`game days`</li></ul> |
 | `designated_period_except` | `Boolean` | `Optional` | If specified and `true`, this Time Span applies at all times not matching the named designated period. (e.g., if `designated_period` is `snow emergency` and `designated_period_except` is `true`, this Time Span does not apply on snow days). |

+**Note about `start_date` and `end_date` in _Time Span_:** these fields are optional but useful for defining policies that will be used once and won't be reused later, like around a specific, temporary event.
+If used, they are only applicable in any connected Curb Zone during their overlapping time frames.

 [Top][toc]